 Located just off Marlow's popular high street, a short walk from the Thames.

 The next stage has you walking on peaceful river paths and passing some places of historic significance, such as Bourne End, where Enid Blyton lived and Cookham, where the artist Stanley Spencer lived.
 The Thames River was a constant course of inspiration for artists and many lived by it and continue to do so.
 You also pass by Maidenhead, a significantly sized town.

-The Crown and Cushion has been an inn since 1753! is a delightful pub with 8 en-suite rooms and situated in Eton High Street, which is a stone’s throw from Windsor.
+The Crown and Cushion has been an inn since 1753.
+It is a delightful pub with 8 en-suite rooms and situated in Eton High Street, which is a stone’s throw from Windsor.
 Full English Breakfast is included.
 The building is full of character and is very quirky in places.
-Allegedly built from old ships timbers some of the floors are wonky and lots of the floorboards are creaky – but that is what makes it charming!
+Allegedly built from old ships timbers, some of the floors are wonky but that is what makes it charming!

 The next stage takes you firstly on a riverside stroll, which compared to the hustle and bustle of Windsor, is a nice contrast.
 Soon you switch riverbanks and walk to the village of Datchet, before switching banks again and entering the county of Surrey.

 Then encounter Runnymede, the place where the Magna Carta was signed in 1215.
 This important document was concerned with the English legal system and decreed that everyone in England, irrespective of their wealth of status, had access to courts of law.
 You can visit Runnymede en route if you wish as it is right next to the Thames Path.
 Next comes the small town of Chertsey, with its pretty streets.
 If you have time you might want to visit the Chertsey Museum, which keeps this town’s history nicely alive.